gerryeng/bitgo-ruby/README.md

 Bitgo Ruby Gem
 ===============

-Lightweight wrapper of Bitgo and Bitgo Express REST API.
+Lightweight wrapper for Bitgo and Bitgo Express REST API.

 Note: This wrapper is work in progress and does not cover every API yet.